stnvh/cgorigin/README.md

 ```
 cgorigin --origin -1920 0  # positions the second monitor to the left of the main display
 cgorigin --origin 0 0  # positions the second monitor to the right of the main display
-cgorigin --origin -1920 -1080 0  # positions the first monitor above the second display
+cgorigin --origin -1920 1080 0  # positions the first monitor below the second display
 ```

 ## build